-In just a few short weeks the OFFICIAL start to Fall will be here.
-That means school starting, less vacation, and yeah… less sunshine (at least in Oregon).
-I don’t know about you, but I needed a small update to my calendar and work area.
-That’s what inspired my Calendar Work Station.
+In just a few short weeks the official start to fall will be here.
+That means school starting, less vacation, and less sunshine (at least in Oregon).
+I don't know about you, but I needed a small update to my calendar and work area.
+That's what inspired my calendar work station.

-For this creation I wanted to use ALL materials I already had at my home.
+For this creation, I wanted to use all materials I already had at my home.
 Some leftover plywood from building our chicken coop, old jars, rubber bands, and some spray paint that was almost gone; all this went into creating this project.
 Technically this calendar work station cost me nothing, but if I really calculated the original cost for all the needed items: under $15.
-This is a very relaxed and easy to recreate DIY.
-Hopefully very little stress.
-Here’s how I made it:
+This is a very relaxed and easy to recreate DIY with hopefully very little stress.
+Here's how I made it. -Chelsey, The Paper Mama

 - Mini document clips

 Step 1: Cut and TraceImage Courtesy Chelsey Andrews

 Cut your wood to size.
 We had some leftover wood pieces that I started with, but you can always go to a hardware store and they'll cut a couple sizes for you.
 Then print out the Weekday Letters printout.
 Place the letters under the contact paper, then trace with a pen.

 Cut out the letters with a sharp X-acto knife.
 From here you can decide if you'd like your calendar to start with Sunday or Monday.
 Just move the S's around to where you need them.
 I chose to go with Monday–Sunday, so both S's were at the end of the letters.

 Peel the paper off the sticky contact paper and apply it to the plywood.
 Press down the contact paper very well, to hopefully prevent bleeding when painting.

 Step 4: Prep for PaintImage Courtesy Chelsey Andrews

 Tape off the rest of the plywood to prep for the spray paint.
 I used a paper bag and painters tape to create a couple of lines to spray gold on the board.